smallest hero image

 Established in 1919, The Student Government Association (SGA) includes all current Washington College students as members.
 The student-run SGA participates in campus administrative, academic, and social affairs.
 There are three main branches of the SGA: the Executive Branch, the Legislative Branch, and the Judicial Branch.

-The Executive Branch is composed of three elected members (President, Vice President and Speaker of the Senate) and nine appointed members (Financial Controller, Secretaries of Academics, Student Services and Campus Properties, Social Life, Student Life, Environment, Service and Community Relations, Diversity, and, the Director of Communications and Office Management).
+The Executive Branch is composed of three elected members (President, Vice President and Speaker of the Senate) and nine appointed members (Financial Controller, Secretaries of Academics, Student Services and Campus Properties, Social Life, Student Life, Environment, Service and Community Relations, Diversity, and, the Director of Communications and Marketing).
 All members of the Executive Branch, the Speaker of the Senate, the Honor Board Chair, and the Parliamentarian, as well as the SGA faculty and staff Advisors, meet regularly in Executive Board meetings.
 All work to represent students in day-to-day affairs, and each Executive Board member holds regular office hours in the SGA Office.

 The Legislative Branch of the College, commonly referred to as the Senate, consists of elected residence hall Senators, Class Presidents, and the Speaker of the Senate.
 The Senate is the voice of the student body, evident in its control over the SGA Platform and other legislative affairs.